From 6 to 8 years

 Each day begins with the “main lesson” and during this time children study the traditional academic subjects (language arts, math, science, history).
 After a block of several weeks, we move to another subject, and usually return to each subject for another 2–3 blocks throughout the year.
 Great care is taken to teach each subject through the arts and movement.
 Whereas kindergarten children are taught largely by imitation, children in the grades begin to vastly expand the horizons of the imagination.Lighting the fire of imagination is the key to teaching children in the lower grades.

-Students generally enter the first grade around 6 or 7, when the teeth begin to change.
+Students generally enter the first grade at age 7, when the teeth begin to change.
 If there is doubt about whether entering the first grade is appropriate for a child given his/her stage of development. our teachers will conduct an evaluation of the child in consultation with the parents.

 The seventh school year marks the beginning of “formal” schooling.
 In these first seven years of life the child learns to become familiar with the physical body, to make it his/her home, developing orientation in space, acquiring the ability to take vertical erect posture and walking, talking and thinking.